no-go/YetAnotherMsg/README.md

 # YetAnotherMsg (Client)
-A small example for a Android Messaging App (Client) using Google Play Firebase Massaging Cloud Service.
+A small example for a Android Messaging App (Client) using Google Play Firebase Messaging Cloud Service.